“Always be prepared to give an answer to anyone who asks you for a reason for your hope.” – 1Peter 3:15

 It has become quite clear that the recent photo of a student praying at the Grotto at University of Notre Dame was meant to be a sign of hope for a wide and diverse group of people.
 The Blessed Mother has been using that photo to do many powerful things for many different people.
 It has been amazing to witness.
 As recently as yesterday, it led to a window contractor talking to a home owner about his faith and sharing his terrible experiences in the Vietnam War.
 This is a lovely man who has been carrying a horrific burden inside of himself for over 40 years.
 He was choking back tears as he looked at the Grotto photo.
 Both the contractor and the home owner sensed God’s healing work in this moment.

-So here is the reason for my hope: Jesus Christ who died for our sins and rose from the dead.
+So here is the reason for my hope: Jesus died for our sins and rose from the dead.
 It’s pretty simple.
 Anything that Christ loves, I love, and that includes His mother.
 Today, on the Feast of the Queenship of Mary, it seems fitting to share another pictorial story.

 I have always felt called to share the waterfall photo widely, but the time was never right.
 Now it is.
 I am grateful for the advice and encouragement of some wise and sober brothers and sisters in Christ.
 The story is the picture.
 Here it is in a 3-slide progression.
 The first slide is the original 1991 image completely untouched.
 Recently, that original photo was scanned and images of the Blessed Mother superimposed over the waterfall to help draw attention the amazingly similar image in the original.
 (Note: Displays MUCH better on a larger screen)